Gregory of Rimini

 Gregory reacted by charging that both the theory of the privative cause and the notion of the positive cause of predestination in those who are predestined are Pelagian.
 Instead Gregory returned to the traditional view as it concerned predestination: it stems only from God's merciful will.
 However, Auriol's criticism of the asymmetry of the traditional position led Gregory to claim that not only do the predestined play no causal role in their salvation, but neither do the reprobate contribute to their damnation.
 In short, there is no reason either for one person's salvation or for another person's damnation except the inscrutable will of God: we do not know why some are saved and others damned.
 This, after all, Gregory believed, was the theory of Paul and of Augustine.

 One has to admire Gregory's consistency here, mirroring that of his opponent, Peter Auriol.
 In the case of divine foreknowledge, Auriol provided an alternative to the traditional position because he claimed that the common defense of contingency failed.
 Auriol's theory allowed him to preserve the causal role of humans in reprobation, at the expense perhaps of involving humans in predestination and therefore coming close to Pelagianism.
 There were problems with Auriol's stance, but it was consistent.
 Gregory, on the other hand, agreed with the common position on divine foreknowledge, but when it really counted, in soteriology, Gregory took this common position to what he (and Auriol) thought was its logical conclusion.
 Since God's free creation and action is really the only source of contingency in the world, then God's free will is the only real cause of salvation and damnation.
 Salvation and damnation are contingent like anything else, but not contingent upon human free will, but merely on God's will.
 No doubt for Gregory, everyone else who held the opinio communis should also have held to Double Predestination or Double Particular Election.
+Indeed, at least one of Gregory's immediate predecessors, the Carmelite Guy Terrena, appears to have agreed (Schabel 2015).
 Luther and Calvin agreed with Gregory, but they saw no reason for the logical devices of the opinio communis, which for them as for Auriol could not save the contingency of human willing.